kode-team/codemirror-colorpicker/README.md

 # CodeMirror Colorpicker Addon

 CodeMirror ColorPicker Addon like Chrome devtool style

+This project was created to implement a color picker.
+It implemented basic functions for color and implemented image filters.

 https://easylogic.github.com/codemirror-colorpicker/